teiniker/teiniker-lectures-securitytesting/input-validation/README.md

 Boundary Checking validates that input is within acceptable numeric or length ranges.

-_Example:_ Type checking in Python
+_Example:_ Boundary checking in Python

 ```Python
 if not (0 <= age <= 120):